swift-nav/swiftnav-ros2/README.md

 ### Topic Publication
 Topic is published upon receiving `IMU RAW` SBP message.
-Time stamp depends on `timestamp_source_gnss` setting in the configuration file:
+Time stamp depends on `timestamp_source_gnss` setting flag in the configuration file:
 - True: The topic timestamp contains the UTC time of the measurement computed from `UTC TIME`, `GPS TIME`, `GNSS TIME OFFSET` and `IMU RAW` SBP messages depending on original IMU time stamping source.
 If the UTC time is not available the current platform time is reported.
 - False: The topic timestamp contains the current platform time.